sonicfun/Anestis-Katsiamakas-s-Photo-Gallery/README.md

 This is a photo gallery Website.
 Created using HTML, CSS and Javascript(with JQuery implementation).

-It contains 8 pages.
+It contains multiple pages.
 Half of them are localized in Greek.

-First page is the introduction.
+The first page is the introduction.
 A short video is being played.
 To showcase what kind of pictures the user will see.

-Second page is the about.
+The second page is the About section.
 It showcases a picture of the deceased with a description.

-Third page is the photo gallery.
+The third page is the photo gallery.
 It contains a label for each category.

-Fourth page is conctact.
-It has a form which you can write the creator of the website.
-To make sure that you can make the feature to work.
+The fourth page is contact.
+It has a form in which you can write the creator of the website.
+To make sure that you can make the feature work.
 Make sure to sign in at https://formspree.io/forms to create a form API.
-The method POST is used for the user to write their request and being send to the creator of the site.
+The POST method is used for the user to write their request and send it to the creator of the site.